abhidarbey/healthnet/README.md

 In the network, there are hospitals, doctors and patients as members and reports as assets.

-When a patient creates a report, their balance is reduced by the fee amount mentioned in teh report and the hospital's balance is credited by the similar amount.
+When a patient creates a report, their balance is reduced by the fee amount mentioned in the report and the hospital's balance is credited by the similar amount.

 The app allows to create and query every members and assets as well as transfer of patient to another hospital.